2600hz/kazoo/doc/engineering/dialyzer.md

 To remove these there are filters implemented under `script/check-dialyzer.escript`.
 This `escript` is what is behind the scenes of `make dialyze`.
 One can call it directly and give it paths in place of using `make` and passing the `TO_DIALYZE` variable.

+## Scripts to use

+Other ways to use Dialyzer include:

+- `scripts/dialyze-changed.bash`: dialyzes the changed erl files as compared to `origin/master`.
+You can supply additional beam files as arguments to the script as well.
+- `scripts/dialyze-usage.bash': given a module name (like `kz_json`), find all modules that use the supplied module and dialyze them together.
+This should suss out any modules that use the supplied module in an incorrect way (as well as plenty of other issues too, probably)